6 Tips For Creating A Gallery Wall - Royal Homes 6 Tips For Creating A Gallery Wall - Royal Homes

 Start with Movable Templates

 If you are struggling to decide exactly where you want each piece to go, we recommend creating movable templates from paper to help you visualize the look of your gallery wall before you hang everything up in their permanent positions.
-You can cut the paper to fit the size and shape of each piece you want to hang, and use painter’s tape to help you stick the pages to the wall and shift them as necessary without damage.
+You can cut the paper to fit the size and shape of each piece you want to hang and use painter’s tape to help you stick the pages to the wall and shift them as necessary without damage.
 This will provide a rough idea of what will look good, if you need to add or reduce the number of pictures, et cetera.
 Once you decide on the placement, you can switch the movable templates out for the actual art.

 Consider the Furniture